CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ### View the MLAG Log File

-By default, when running, `clagd` logs status messages to the `/var/log/clagd.log` file and to `syslog`.
+By default, when running, the `clagd` service logs status messages to the `/var/log/clagd.log` file and to `syslog`.
 Example log file output is shown below:

 ```
 cumulus@spine01:~$ sudo tail /var/log/clagd.log